27 YEARS- A CHRONOLOGY

 Around 2010, it became a regular comment from people after performances that 3MT should go on the nationally-televised talent competitions.
 So, in 2011, when the group won Mid-Michigan's Got Talent they got their shot to audition in New York City in front of the directors and producers for NBC's America's Got Talent.
 They also auditioned in Chicago for The Sing Off (the NBC-TV a cappella competition) making it through the initial audition phase, and impressing the producers of the show with their talent and showmanship.
 In both cases, 3MT put on a stellar vocal performance, but was not passed on to the next round.
 Admittedly, they were disappointed by not making it to national network TV, but knew that it was not an end, just part of the their journey.

-As of 2017, 3MT has over 3,000 performances and has been seen LIVE, or on TV, by an estimated three-million people.
-It's 25-year history includes guest performances with or opening for American entertainment icons like:
+As of 2019, 3MT has almost 4,000 performances and has been seen live, or on TV, by an estimated three-million people.
+It's 27-year history includes guest performances with or opening for American entertainment icons like:

 The Beach Boys